movetokube/postgres-operator/README.md

 For more information and an example, see [kubernetes-replicator#pull-based-replication](https://github.com/mittwald/kubernetes-replicator#pull-based-replication)

-#### Template Use Case
+### Secret Templating

 Users can specify the structure and content of secrets based on their unique requirements using standard [Go templates](https://pkg.go.dev/text/template#hdr-Actions).
 This flexibility allows for a more tailored approach to meeting the specific needs of different applications.